mothugget/geopoints/geopoints/README.md

     NEXT_PUBLIC_DEFAULT_MARKER_USER_LOCATION=https://image.pngaaa.com/328/1509328-middle.png
     ```

-4. While in the geopints folder, run this command.
+4. While in the geopoints folder, run this command.
 It pushes the prisma schema into your database and seeds data.

     ```bash
     npx prisma db push && npx prisma db seed